What Is NVLink And How Does It Differ From SLI?

 The idea of connecting multiple graphics cards isn’t a new one.
 On the contrary, it has existed since at least the late 1990s.

-Although this concept sounds intriguing on paper, SLI never really took off as anticipated.
+Although this concept sounds enticing on paper, SLI never really took off as anticipated.
 However, NVIDIA wasn’t prepared to back down, so they created NVLink as a direct successor.

 Continue reading if you wish to learn about the differences between NVLink and its previous version and if it has successfully accomplished the goal of two graphics cards working as a unified unit.